AndreasPK/AndreasPK.github.io/apkblog/posts/2026-01-04-Counting with Word64.markdown

 # Word64 is *not* infinite

 Things escalate quickly if you aggregate counters.
 While we can count cycles for longer than almost all hardware will last.
-If you count instructions on a Server you might run into roll over territory.
+Counting instructions on a Server might run into roll over territory.
 E.g. 192 cores * 2.5GHz * 3 (IPC) would give you a lower bound of 148 days before roll over.

 But if you are counting things one at a time, on hardware, without adding up counters?
 Don't worry about it.